-Make Your Sales Plan A Living Document
+Make Your Sales Plan a Living Document

+Once your plan has been established, it should become the tool that guides your sales team on a week-to-week basis.
 Your plan also needs to be built into your sales operations so that you have all the checks and balances and reporting mechanisms on hand to help you to execute your plan efficiently and effectively.

 Keep It Simple

-Who Should Be Involved in Creating the Sales Plan?
+Who Should Create the Sales Plan

-I would recommend involving anyone who is involved in delivering the sales plan in helping to create it.
-However, this does not mean that you necessarily want to get other people to draft it from scratch and this can lead to a loss of control and focus.
+Anyone who is involved in executing the sales plan should have a voice in helping to create it.
+This ensures that the team responsible for performing the tactics defined in the document are realistic and have their buy-in.
+However, this does not mean that you necessarily want to get other people to draft it from scratch, and this can lead to a loss of control and focus.

 The Bottom Line

 A sales plan is an essential tool for startups and small businesses.
 While this sometimes gets merged into the overall business plan, it makes much more sense to break out your sales plan as a separate document.
-Sales revenue is the lifeblood for any small business and, as a result, requires its own focus.
+Sales revenue is the lifeblood of any small business and, as a result, requires its own focus.

 Once written, your sales plan can be put into practice using a CRM tool like Pipedrive.
 Pipedrive makes it easy for you to measure and manage your progress against your sales objectives and bring your sales plan to life.
 Click here for a free 14-day trial.